This post may contain affiliate links. Please see our disclosure policy.

 Instructions

 - Heat the olive oil in a small stockpot over medium heat.
-Add the onion and sauté until softened, 2 to 3 minutes.
+Add the onion and cook until softened and translucent, 2 to 3 minutes.

-- Stir in the chicken broth, then add the chicken.
-Bring the mixture to a slow simmer (reduce the heat if necessary), cover and cook until the chicken is tender and no longer pink in the middle, 12 to 15 minutes.
+- Add the broth and chicken.
+Bring to a gentle simmer, cover, and cook until the chicken is tender and no longer pink in the center, 12 to 15 minutes (an instant-read thermometer should register 165°F).